This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It’s 277 miles long, one mile deep, and 18 miles wide and shaped by the master chisel, the Colorado River.
 I could just stare at it all day long and never be bored or blasé about it.

-It’s really is a sight to behold and Grand Canyon snow can add a little more drama for your eyes and adventures.
+It really is a sight to behold and Grand Canyon snow can add a little more drama to your eyes and adventures.

 And the beauty of it is the majority of the park is inaccessible by humans and so it maintains its pristine state.
 Victory for Mother Earth!

-1. Pros to Visiting the Grand Canyon in Winter
+Pros and Cons of Visiting the Grand Canyon in Winter

 We only saw a handful of people and most of them were at the end at the popular Desert View Watchtower.

-I can’t imagine how busy the popular view points like Mathers Point and Hopi Point at sunset would get during peak season as it felt too busy when we were there with hundreds less people visiting the Grand Canyon.
+I can’t imagine how busy the popular viewpoints like Mathers Point and Hopi Point at sunset would get during peak season as it felt too busy when we were there with hundreds fewer people visiting the Grand Canyon.

 Remember this is a National Park that gets 5+ million visitors a year.